 Students who are tardy will be assigned an appropriate consequence on a case-by-case basis.

-The following steps shall be initiated to promote student attendance.
+Batavia High School values student attendance and believes that communication is important.
+Every quarter, parents of students who have missed 3 or more days of school will receive a letter outlining our attendance policies as well as potential consequences for continued absences.
+The letters will be sent unless proper documentation has been provided to the school.
 If absences have not been a result of hospitalization or illness/injury verified by a doctor’s note, the school nurse, school sponsored activity, or administrative approval, the following shall be done:

 - After 3-5 cumulative days of absence a letter shall be sent to the parents to inform them of such accumulation.

 - After 5-7 cumulative days of absence, a letter shall be sent to the parents to inform them of such accumulation.
 The letter shall also inform them that an accumulation of 9+ days of absence may result in school consequences as well a referral to Kane County Truancy.

 - After 9+ cumulative days of absence, students may receive school consequences as well a referral to Kane County Truancy.